A toolkit for simulating UK crime data.

 Crime data simulating toolkit

-The toolkit exists in three main strategies for data simualtion:
+The toolkit was envisioned to have three main strategies for data simulation:

 - a simple poisson sampler based on past data